Hardwood floor refinishing costs an average of $1,887

 Separation from the walls or crown molding

-Original hardwood floors can last over a century when well-cared-for and properly finished.
+Original hardwood floors can last over a century when properly cared for and finished.
 Refinishing your hardwood floors costs two to three times less than replacing them.

-While it can be difficult to pinpoint a precise return on investment (ROI), refinishing hardwood floors can greatly increase the perceived value of your home in the eyes of potential buyers.
+While it can be challenging to pinpoint a precise return on investment (ROI), refinishing hardwood floors can significantly enhance the perceived value of your home in the eyes of potential buyers.
 Freshly sanded and refinished hardwood floors can add that “wow” factor to a home listing, signaling to prospective buyers that the home is well-maintained and offers higher-end finishes.
-If your existing hardwood floors look worse for wear, it may be worth the investment to freshen them up before listing your home for sale.
+If your existing hardwood floors look worn, it may be worth the investment to refresh them before listing your home for sale.

 To reduce your overall cost of refinishing hardwood floors in your home, keep these budget-friendly strategies in mind: